canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 #### Container Runtime Option A: Configure HTTP proxy for registries

 Edit `/etc/systemd/system/snap.k8s.containerd.conf.d/env.conf`
-and set the appropriate http_proxy, https_proxy and no_proxy variables as described in the
+on each node and set the appropriate http_proxy, https_proxy and no_proxy variables as described in the
 [adding proxy configuration section][proxy].